 "Yellow Banana also intends to expand each store’s assortment of local and regional products and hire talent from local communities," the company added.

 Canfield is a co-founder of 127 Wall Holdings and CEO of Yellow Banana.
-A LinkedIn biography indicates he most recently worked as a category manger for Save A Lot in St. Louis and previously had stints for wholesalers Grocers Supply and C&S Wholesale, and nine years with Albertsons.
+A LinkedIn biography indicates he most recently worked as a category manager for Save A Lot in St. Louis and previously had stints for wholesalers Grocers Supply and C&S Wholesale, and nine years with Albertsons.

 127 Wall Holdings is a minority-owned company, and Yellow Banana co-founder Walker Brumskine said Yellow Banana's acquisition of the 32 Save A Lot stores represents chance to invest in urban areas in need of fresh grocery options.